-There are excellent public transport services to our Alloa Campus.
-The most up-to-date information regarding routes and timetables can be found by visiting the First Bus website.
+There are excellent public transport services to our Stirling Campus.
+The most up-to-date information regarding routes and timetables can be found by visiting the McGill's website.

 Travelling by train is environmentally friendly and can reduce the stress and issues which can arise from driving.
 Visit the National Rail website for service and timetable information.

-Students will be eligible for cheaper tickets from First Bus.
-Please visit the First Bus website for full information about student fares in the Forth Valley region.
+Students will be eligible for cheaper tickets from McGill's.
+Please visit the McGill's website for full information about student fares in the Forth Valley region.

 If you are aged 16, 17 or 18 years old you can also use a Young Scot National Entitlement Card (NEC) to get cheaper travel.
 To find out how to get your card, visit the Young Scot website.